 Fridge anxiety often comes from a worry that food will spoil or contaminate other foods.
 It can include checking, contamination and ordering/symmetry compulsions.

 The following article is anonymous.
 Our aim is to help people understand how normal certain thoughts are, and know that professional help can improve daily life.

-In recent years my need to constantly check the fridge has worsened.
-It puts me off wanting to cook and one reason for my poor diet in my twenties.
+Needing to constantly check the fridge puts me off wanting to cook.
+It is one reason for my very poor diet in my twenties.

-My first apartment in London was old.
+My first apartment was old.
 The landlord was lovely but didn’t fix problems, and it had a lot of problems.

 We had a fridge that would open on it’s own, not all the time but probably ten or so times in my twelve months living there.

-My flatmate told me when I got back from work the first time it happened.
+My flatmate accused me of leaving the fridge open when I got back from work one day.

 It is hard to explain to someone that doesn’t have OCD just how much effort I put into making sure I don’t leave the fridge open.